charan333777/bot-web-application/README.md

 ![repo-look-img](z-images/image-4.png)

-Select repository for our case we have bot repo when our project files are stored then select it
+Select repository, In our case we have bot repo where our project files are stored.
+Select it

 ![repo-look-img](z-images/image-5.png)

-Here you can select select any option from top three or if you are using my repo you can use last option then you can select it from repo here I am selecting first option
+Here you can select any option from top three or if you are using my repo you can use last option then you can select it from repo YMAL CI code.
+Here I am selecting first option

 ![repo-look-img](z-images/image-6.png)

-now you can see yaml file which is created automatically
+Now you can see yaml file which is created automatically

-not you don’t need to edit this at this time but you need to a one task at the end after built stage that is publish for that u can you my code or in the code editor goto task which present top right side  of the page search for publish select (publish built artifacts) then no need to change anything just add it then it run it
+you don’t need to edit this at this time but you need to a one task at the end after built stage that is publish task for that u can you my code or in the code editor goto task which present top right side  of the page search for publish select (publish built artifacts) then no need to change anything just add it, It will storre the built artifacts in default publish location then run it

 task adding process